skyeflier/momentum/README.md

 ## Learning Experience
 During the development of MOMentum, we gained valuable insights into integrating various technologies and frameworks to create a seamless user experience.
 We learned how to leverage React for building a dynamic and responsive front-end interface.
 Additionally, we successfully implemented GraphQL with a Node.js and Express.js server for efficient data retrieval and management.
 Integrating MongoDB with the Mongoose ODM allowed us to store and manipulate data securely.
 We also incorporated authentication using JWT to protect sensitive user information.

+We used the following technologies for this project:
+- React
+- GraphQL
+- MongoDB
+- JWT
+- Stripe
+- Heroku

 Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)